-Trade promotions are offered to distributors and end users through various programs, generally with terms of one year or less.
-Such promotions include cooperative advertising arrangements, rebates based on annual purchases and sales growth, coupons and reimbursement for competitive products.
-Payment of incentives may take the form of cash, trade credit, promotional merchandise or free product.
+Additional promotions include cooperative advertising arrangements.
 Under cooperative advertising arrangements, the Company reimburses the distributor for a portion of its advertising costs related to the Company's products; estimated costs are accrued at the time of sale and classified as selling, marketing and distribution expense.
-Rebates are accrued based on the program rates and progress toward the estimated annual sales amount and sales growth, and are recorded as a reduction of sales (cash, trade credit) or cost of products sold (free goods).
 The estimated costs related to coupon programs are accrued at the time of sale and classified as selling, marketing and distribution expense or cost of products sold, depending on the type of incentive offered.
+The considerations payable to customers are deemed as broad based and are not recorded against net sales.

-Shipping and Handling.
-Shipping and handling costs incurred for the delivery of goods to customers are included in cost of goods sold in the accompanying Consolidated Statements of Earnings.
+Shipping and handling costs incurred for the delivery of goods to customers are included in cost of goods sold.
 Amounts billed to customers for shipping and handling are included in net sales.